-The most comprehensive source for detailed information on more than 24,000 nonprofit American membership organizations of national scope and multi-national scope.
+The most comprehensive source for detailed information on more than 24,000 American membership associations and other non-profit organizations of national and multi-national scope.
 Every entry offers a wealth of valuable data, typically including the organization's complete name, address and phone number together with the primary official's name and title; fax number, when available; founding date, purpose, activities and dues; narrative description of association's purpose and activities; national and international conferences; and more.

 - All entries are verified and updated for each edition of ENCYCLOPEDIA OF ASSOCIATIONS, making the information accurate and reliable.